madewokherd/xalia/README.md

 I do my development on Windows using Visual Studio.

-We need a special build of Tmds.DBus to work around an incompatibility with Mono: https://github.com/tmds/Tmds.DBus/issues/155.
-A submodule of Tmds.DBus is provided for this reason, but it needs to be manually built before Xalia.

 SDL.dll and README-SDL.txt from http://libsdl.org/download-2.0.php need to be dropped into the `xalia` project directory before building.

 Mono should hopefully also be able to build the project, but I have not tried it.